 An unfortunate reality of team projects is that some members do not contribute sufficiently to the team's effort.
 Consequently, team members will evaluate each other using a standard form that will be submitted to the tutorial instructor, or to me, in confidence.
-The peer evaluation form is to be turned in (electronically) before the final evaluation (grade) is released.
-Students who fail to submit a peer assessment will receive 0% for participation weaknesses, can help each person develop more confidence in areas of strength and pinpoint areas where improvement may be needed.
-The peer evaluation system is designed so that the average individual grade equals the project grade.
+The peer evaluation form is attached and must be turned in before the final evaluation (grade) is released.